 Some of her drawings have been exhibited in U.S. galleries in PA, NY, NJ, and WA and at the 30th Bradley International Print and Drawing Exhibition.
-A number of her photographs have been shown in exhibitions in TX, PA, WA, NY and CO.
-Some of her photographs are part of the permanent exhibit at Tularosa Basin Gallery of NM Photographers in Carrizozo, NM.
+Her photographs have been shown in exhibitions in NM, TX, WA, NY and CO.
+Her photographs are part of the permanent exhibit at Tularosa Basin Gallery of NM Photographers in Carrizozo, NM.

 Throughout my life, I have drawn, painted, and taken photographs.
 Music and art are essential parts of my spiritual practice.
 My approach to art is contemplative and introspective.
 My move from New York City to the high desert of southern New Mexico ten years ago was a dramatic change from urban to rural environment.
 I learned to slow down.
 My meditation practice includes long silent walks on my land.
 I contemplate plants, trees, birds, and insects to deepen my connection with the natural world.